renovate-bot/khulnasoft-lab-_-tfsecurity/tfsecurity-to-vul-migration-guide.md

 Note that one report can be generated per scan.
 However, if you require multiple different reports, the same scan would pull the information from the cache to generate a new report format.

-**Can Vul skip files?**
+**Can Tunnel skip files?**

-Yes, you can specify that Vul should skip a directory, using the following flag `--skip-dirs`.
+Yes, you can specify that Tunnel should skip a directory, using the following flag `--skip-dirs`.

 [Documentation](https://khulnasoft-lab.github.io/vul/v0.41/docs/configuration/others/)